JordanCWard/SQL/README.md

-155. Find searches with no data for the host_response_rate column
+155. Airbnb - Find searches with no data for the host_response_rate column

 Find all search details where data is missing from the host_response_rate column.